What is the Best Form of Therapy in Phobia Treatment?

 The Science is Proven

 Research supports the necessity of multiple exposures for effective phobia treatment.
-Studies have shown that repeated exposure sessions lead to significant reductions in fear and avoidance behaviours.
+Plenty of studies have shown that repeated exposure sessions lead to significant reductions in fear and avoidance behaviours.
 I can also contribute and bolster this research with my own experience of nearly a decade of treating animal phobias.

 For example, on my Spider Courage Experience workshop, most of my clients will feel completely over their fear of spiders in just one session.
 But because I understand the neuroscience, I will often send my clients home with a house spider to practice with.
 This is done willingly because they feel so comfortable with spiders by the end of the day.